 Instructor: Balzer Introduction to Causal Inference and the Causal Roadmap: Read Less [-] PB HLTH 253B Epidemiology and Control of Infectious Diseases 3 Units Terms offered: Spring 2024, Spring 2023, Spring 2022 A discussion of major infectious diseases with emphasis on disease surveillance, investigative procedures, and prevention programs.
-Emphasis is on current problems in health agencies at a state, national, Epidemiology and Control of Infectious Diseases: Read More [+] Rules & Requirements Parameter Potentian and the Control of the Control Prerequisites: Prior degree or courses in biomedical sciences and consent of instructor Hours & Format and international level.

-Fall and/or spring: 15 weeks - 2 hours of lecture per week
+Emphasis is on current problems in health agencies at a state, national, and international level.
+Epidemiology and Control of Infectious Diseases: Read More [+] Rules & Requirements Prerequisites: Prior degree or courses in biomedical sciences and consent of instructor Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture per week Additional Details Subject/Course Level: Public Health/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Public Health/Graduate

-Grading: Letter grade.